danjac/django-saas-starter/README.md

 This is an opinionated Django cookie cutter template.
-I use this template for quick MVPs and prototypes that might be expected to grow over time, so solid foundations based on tried-and-tested solutions are important.
+I use this template for quick MVPs, prototypes and side projects that may grow over time if they gain traction, so solid foundations based on tried-and-tested solutions are important.

 For a more configurable and complete cookiecutter, I recommend https://github.com/pydanny/cookiecutter-django.